coin-workshop/coine-2020-new-zealand/call_for_papers.md

 ### Proceedings

-Preliminary proceedings will be available via the workshop web site.
+Preliminary proceedings are available via the workshop web site.

-As with previous COIN workshops, COINE will publish post-proceedings in Springer's LNCS series.
-Authors will be invited to submit revised and extended versions of their paper for consideration in these post-proceedings.
+As with previous COIN workshops, COINE has published post-proceedings in Springer's LNCS series, together with selected papers from the 2017 edition.
+Authors have submitted revised and extended versions of their paper for consideration in these post-proceedings.

-Revised papers must take into account the discussion held during the workshop; hence, only papers that are presented during the workshop will be considered for inclusion in the post-proceedings volume.
+Revised papers took into account the discussion held during the workshop; hence, only papers that are presented during the workshop were considered for inclusion in the post-proceedings volume.